The basics: retrospectives

 ... no blame game: Retros are not there to shift responsibility or blame others for negative events or developments.
 Let everybody be part of the solution!

-... no Classic employee survey: A retro with Echometer has nothing to do with huge questionnaire packages, meaningless results or a “complaint box”.
+... completely Classic employee survey: A retro with Echometer has nothing to do with huge questionnaire packages, meaningless results or a “complaint box”.
 Retros are close to the action, short, effective - and above all: for you!
 The goal is that you can slow down and reflect on everyday work for a moment - in the end, what counts is that you benefit from it.

 Why have retrospectives at all?

 Probably the most decisive factor that illustrates the current relevance of retrospectives is the change in our VUCA world.
 But how do you manage to overcome the challenges this poses for companies as a team, and help shape the change instead of always having to react to it?
 The retrospective builds on this task precisely by providing a basis for ...

 - ... self-reflection within your team, both in terms of positive and negative aspects

 - … active involvement and equally valued opinions of all team members

 - ... an initiation of mutually generated and accepted ideas for improvement.